Home » The DoJiggy Fundraising Blog » Build a Major Gifts Program at Your Nonprofit

 • Major Gift Fundraising Target: Each year’s fundraising target should increase to show progression and improvement of strategy and tactics, as well as demonstrate the strength of donor loyalty.

 Practice makes perfect, as the saying goes.
-Understanding the dynamics of an ask, then practicing it with your committee members is what continues to improve our nonprofit’s major gift strategy.
+Understanding the dynamics of an ask and practicing it with your committee members is what continues to improve our nonprofit’s major gift strategy.

 Educating the Donor About the Organization